 U.S. Cardinal Raymond L. Burke, patron of the Knights and Dames of Malta, center left, and a group of priests pose with Pope Francis during his general audience in St. Peter's Square at the Vatican Sept.
 2, 2015.
 (CNS photo/Paul Haring)

 Raymond Leo Cardinal Burke was made a bishop by Pope John Paul II in 1994.
-In 2010 he was named a cardinal by Pope Benedict XVI and soon thereafter become Prefect of the Supreme Tribunal of the Apostolic Signatura.
+In June 2008 he was appointed Prefect of the Supreme Tribunal of the Apostolic Signatura, and in 2010 he was named a cardinal by Pope Benedict XVI.
 In 2014 Pope Francis removed Cardinal Burke from his position as Prefect and named him chaplain to the Order of Malta.
 During the Extraordinary Synod of Bishops, held in Rome in October 2014, Cardinal Burke strongly criticized the mid-term report (Relatio post disceptationem), stating that it "lacks a solid foundation in the Sacred Scriptures and the Magisterium" and that it "gives the impression of inventing a totally new ... revolutionary, teaching on marriage and the family."
 He added that he thought a statement of clarification from Pope Francis "is long overdue."

 More recently, in September of this year, Cardinal Burke and three other cardinalsCarlo Caffarra, Walter Brandmüller and Joachim Meisnersent a request for clarification to Pope Francis regarding sections of chapter 8 of the Post-Synodal Apostolic Exhortation Amoris Laetitia.
 The letter stated, in part, that "we the undersigned, but also many Bishops and Priests, have received numerous requests from the faithful of various social strata on the correct interpretation to give to Chapter VIII of the Exhortation" and asked the Holy Father "as supreme Teacher of the faith, called by the Risen One to confirm his brothers in the faith, to resolve the uncertainties and bring clarity..."